pbenven/Wrench-VMT/README.md

+TL;DR: INSTALL.md has fairly detailed instructions on how to install the app.

 Wrench Vehicle Maintenance Tracker

 The intention was to create a very simple tool to track service and maintenance on vehicles and equipment.
 It was originally developed with Microsoft Access (many years ago).
 I decided to migrate the db to PostgreSQL, create a web-based interface, and containered the whole thing.
 I hope that you may find it useful.